 Dog Bites Are More Than An Inconvenience

 While some dog owners treat bites as a minor occurrence, even a small dog can do permanent damage.
 An aggressive or fearful dog can bite hard enough to puncture skin, tendons, and nerves, causing permanent scarring, mobility issues, and neurological problems.
 Like any animal bite, dog bites can become infected, causing complications that can lead to illness, amputation, or death.
 And in very severe cases, a dog bite victim who is savaged by a large dog or a pack of aggressive dogs may die of blood loss.

-According to the CDC, 4.5 million dog bites happen each year in the United States alone.
-1 in 5 bites becomes infected.
-Over half of all dog bites in America happen in the home, with dogs that are familiar to the victim; children aged 5 to 9 are at the highest risk for dog bites.
+According to the Centers for Disease Control, 4.5 million dog bites happen each year in the United States alone.
+One in five bites becomes infected.
+Over half of all dog bites in America happen in the home with dogs that are familiar to the victim; children aged 5 to 9 are at the highest risk for dog bites.
 Rabies, Capnocytophaga spp., pasteurella, MRSA, and tetanus can all be spread by dog bites.